During the COVID-19 pandemic, many more people have explored the outdoors and developed a greater appreciation for the natural landscape.

 “When it comes to wildflowers, Wisconsin is almost beyond compare,” Bignell said in a press release announcing the book’s publication.
 “You can hike maple forests where a dozen different spring ephemerals bloom.
 You can head through prairies where yellow, blue and purple flowers reach above the grass.
 You can walk over wetlands with exotic flowers from beautiful orchids to carnivorous plants.”

-The book identifies Gov. Nelson State Park at Hwy.
+In the Waunakee area, the book identifies Gov. Nelson State Park at Hwy.
 M as one of the best for wildflower viewing, particularly prairies in the park’s Morningside Trail, a 2.2-miile loop.

 “A lot of the Waunakee area and a lot of southern Wisconsin in particular, especially surrounding Dane County… used to be a lot of oak savannah and some open meadow, tall grass prairies, before agriculture came to Wisconsin in the 1800s and we plowed it all under,” Bignell said in a phone interview.